mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 A calibrated noise generator functions as a “world’s worst sensor”, that emulates the noise of a sensor without actually sensing anything.
 Such a generator allows a signal chain's response to noise to be measured directly.
 The circuit shown in Figure :ref:`ananoisesrc` uses a 1M resistor as a 127nV/:math:`\sqrt{Hz}` (at room temperature) noise source with “okay accuracy” and bandwidth.
 While the accuracy is only “okay”, this method has advantages:
 -  It is based on first principles, so in a sense can act as an uncalibrated standard.
 -  It is truly random, with no repeating patterns.
 The OP482 is an ultralow bias current amplifier with correspondingly low current noise, and a voltage noise low enough that the noise due to a 1M input impedance is dominant.
-Configured with a gain of 100, the output noise is 12.7 µV/:math:`\sqrt{\rm Hz}`.
+Configured with a gain of 100, the output noise is 12.7 µV/:math:`\sqrt{Hz}`.

 .. figure:: noise_source_schematic.png
    :scale: 25 %